awsdocs/amazon-ec2-user-guide/doc_source/add-repositories.md

 # Add repositories on an Amazon Linux instance<a name="add-repositories"></a>

+By default, Amazon Linux instances launch with the following repositories enabled:
++ Amazon Linux 2: `amzn2-core` and `amzn2extra-docker`
-By default, Amazon Linux instances launch with two repositories enabled: `amzn-main` and `amzn-updates`\.
-While there are many packages available in these repositories that are updated by Amazon Web Services, there may be a package that you wish to install that is contained in another repository\.
++ Amazon Linux AMI: `amzn-main` and `amzn-updates`

+While there are many packages available in these repositories that are updated by Amazon Web Services, there might be a package that you want to install that is contained in another repository\.

 **Important**
 This information applies to Amazon Linux\.
 For information about other distributions, see their specific documentation\.